NAvi349/axi4-lite-crossbar-uvm-env/README.md

 ### Phase 2

 This is where we do a basic transaction driving to the DUT with compilation cleaned up There is one agent each at master and slave side of the DUT.
+For now there is no driver at slave side.
+The slave agent is passive as there is a dedicated axi slave memory design